erigontech/diagnostics/README.md

 Diagnostics may be performed by the diagnostics system in the manual mode, where probing for more data is done by the human operator, who uses the diagnostics system to visualise the data received before, and decides what else needs to be seen.
 This would be initial mode of operation for the diagnostics system, as we start to learn what capabilities it should have.
 It is conceivable that as the diagnostics system develops, it may be able to perform diagnostics automatically using some pattern matching and heuristics.

-## Role for recruting and on-boarding
+## Role for recruiting and on-boarding

 Since the diagnostics system is an application which is only very loosely connected with Erigon, and so far is more self-contained, learning it and working with it should require much less time than learning to work with the Erigon code.